AlexGulliver/personalwebsite/src/cityspots/bristol.md

 #### Clifton Suspension Bridge - Clifton

-The first thing that comes up when you look up 'Bristol things to do' but yes, if you are reading this and have not been... what are you doing?!
+The first thing that comes up when you look up 'Bristol things to do'.
+There for a good reason.

 #### Leigh Woods